 The Stories We Tell Ourselves…

 We are creatures of stories.
-We build them to understand ourselves, to make sense of the world, and to give shape to the intangible.
-It's how we navigate the complexity of life—through narratives that turn experience into something graspable.
+We build them to understand ourselves, to make sense of the world, and to give shape to the complex and intangible.
+Narratives turn experience into something graspable.
 Whether we realize it or not, our existence is deeply woven into the stories we tell ourselves.

 The Stories We Live By